Vector35/Sidekick-public/docs/guide/guide.md

 ### Documentation

 * [Documentation View](documentation.md): Automatically generate editable, man page-like descriptions of functions to help document your progress. *(Note: This feature does not fully require Sidekick service access.
+See [below](#sidekick-service) for details.
+This feature will be deprecated in a future release.)*
+* [Code Comments](code_comment.md): Make sense of cryptic code by inserting a comment that automatically summarizes it
+* [Investigations](investigations.md): Launch tailored, automated investigations of the code for pre-defined topics and document findings. *(Note: This feature does not fully require Sidekick service access.
 See [below](#sidekick-service) for details.)*
-* [Code Comments](code_comment.md): Make sense of cryptic code by inserting a comment that automatically summarizes it

 With Sidekick, you have access to these new capabilities that streamline the reverse engineering process, enabling you to do it all more quickly and efficiently!